Reduction along strong Dirac maps: Dirac reduction

 \begin{example} (Steinberg slices in quasi-Poisson manifolds.)
-Let $G$ be a simply-connected, semisimple complex Lie group equipped with the Cartan-Dirac structure.
+Let $G$ be a simply-connected, semisimple complex Lie group equipped with the Cartan--Dirac structure.
 The \emph{Steinberg cross-section} of $G$ is an affine space $\Sigma\subset G$ which consists entirely of regular elements and intersects every regular conjugacy class of $G$ exactly once and transversally \cite[Theorem 1.4]{ste:65}.
-By Lemma \ref{ptrans}, $\Sigma$ is a reduction level of $G$ with trivial stabilizer subalgebroid.
-If $\Phi:M\longrightarrow G$ is a quasi-Poisson moment map, we have
+This slice is a Poisson transversal in $G$, so by Lemma \ref{ptrans} it is a reduction level with trivial stabilizer subalgebroid.
+Moreover, if $\Phi:M\longrightarrow G$ is a quasi-Poisson moment map we have

 and therefore $\Sigma$ is transverse to $\Phi$.
 It then follows from Theorem \ref{main} that the pullback of the Dirac structure on $X$ to the preimage

 is a Poisson structure, recovering \cite[Theorem 2.3]{bal:21}. \end{example}